hennypurwadi/GPT3_Embedding_for_QuestionAnswering/README.md

 # Perfect Question Answering using GPT3 Embeddings
 ## The answers are specifically correct.
+The embedding results are better than the fine-tuned results.
 -------------------------------------------

 ### Training data: